“What, precisely, does one use to slay jargon?” Dave asked.

 - A much more concise piece of writing in which the argument can truly shine.
 More people will learn from this paper and put its notions into action.

-- The chance to thoughtfully use your jargon, calling out terms you’ve coined or using careful repetition to quietly underscore a point or even a through-line in your argument.
+- The chance to thoughtfully use your jargon, calling out terms you’ve coined or using careful repetition to quietly underscore a point or craft a through-line in your argument.

 Jargon is too often a crutch (academic short-hand that jams entire concepts into a single word or phrase) or a shield (big words that deflect rebuttal by being obtuse and lending a false veneer of legitimacy—see also “turd polishing”).
 Strip it away.
 See what you’ve got.
 Stand behind that.